 The Times view is a bit more practical.

-And because relationship conflicts over money tend to be recurrent and intense, Garbinsky added, they have become a top reason for divorce.
+And because relationship conflicts over money and credit card usage tend to be recurrent and intense, Garbinsky added, they have become a top reason for divorce.
 A 2017 survey from financial advisers Ramsey Solutions found that money fights were the second leading cause of divorce behind extramarital affairs.

 “If you go to a grocery store, you can buy any gift card and add it to the bill.
 So the grocery bill goes up, and one spouse may say, ‘Man, we’re spending a lot on groceries,’ and the other can blame it on inflation.”